apache/mesos/docs/endpoints/master/api/v1/scheduler.md

 ### AUTHENTICATION ###
-This endpoint does not require authentication.
+This endpoint requires authentication iff HTTP authentication is enabled.